Naomy writes…

 Because of this common practice, many health expert warn against cod liver oil, but in fact, they should be warning against processed cod liver oil.
 In it’s natural form, cod liver oil is a perfect natural supplement of Vitamins A and D. The ideal ratio is approximately 1:5, D to A.

-Is there a Difference between Naturally Occurring and Synthetic Vitamin A?
+Is there a difference between naturally occurring and synthetic vitamin A?

 Many scientists would argue that a chemical compound is a chemical compound.
 I see their point.
 However, vitamins that occur in nature are seldom isolated and instead are accompanied by other vitamins and potential co-factors.